Do you want to teach your son the important things in life? Here are some strong and helpful suggestions!

 *The free printable of these 12 Lessons is now available HERE.

 P.S.
 S. And, yes, this would apply to daughters too.
-Our girls are past 12 now and still learning these lessons and a few more of their own.
+Our girls are well past 12 now and still learning these lessons and a few more of their own.
 Kinda like me.

 You love your son–but that doesn’t mean you always know the most effective ways to show that love, ways that will connect with his heart and stick with him no matter what life throws his way.